outbe/outbe-intent-solver/README.md

 - **logger.ts**: Contains the Logger class used for logging messages with various formats and levels.
 - **NonceKeeperWallet.ts**: A class that extends ethers Wallet and prevents nonces race conditions when the solver needs to fill different intents (from different solutions) in the same network.
 - **patch-bigint-buffer-warn.js**: A script to suppress specific warnings related to BigInt and Buffer, ensuring cleaner console output.
+- **config/**: Global configuration for the solver.
+    - **tradingPairs.ts**: Defines supported token swap routes between chains with exchange rates and competitive bidding strategies.
 - **solvers/**: Contains implementations of different solvers and common utilities.
     - **BaseListener.ts**: An abstract base class that provides common functionality for event listeners.
 It handles setting up contract connections and defines the interface for parsing event arguments.
     - **BaseFiller.ts**: An abstract base class that provides common functionality for fillers.
 It handles the solver's lifecycle `prepareIntent`, `fill`, and `settle`.
         - **`prepareIntent`**: evaluate allow/block lists, balances, and run the defined rules to decide whether to fill or not an intent.
         - **`fill`**: The actual filling.
         - **`settle`**: The settlement step, can be avoided.
-  - **<eco|hyperlane7683>/**: Implements the solvers for the ECO and Hyperlane7683 domains.
+    - **<eco|hyperlane7683|layerzero7683>/**: Implements the solvers for different protocols.
         - **listener.ts**: Extends `BaseListener` to handle domain-specific events.
+        - **prepare.ts**: (Optional) Implements pre-fill strategy.
+For LayerZero7683, handles auction logic: submits quotes during quoting phase and verifies winner status.
         - **filler.ts**: Extends `BaseFiller` to handle domain-specific intents.
+        - **rules/**: Custom validation rules for deciding whether to fill an intent.
         - **contracts/**: Contains contract ABI and type definitions for interacting with domain-specific contracts.
     - **index.ts**: Exports the solvers to be used in the main application.

 ## Installation